LTLA/BiocWorkflow2015/bioC/chipseqDB.md

 package, the `readParam` object determines which reads are extracted from the BAM files.
 The idea is to set this up once and to re-use it in all relevant functions.
-For this analysis, reads are only used if they have a mapping quality score above 50.
+For this analysis, reads are only used if they have a mapping quality (MAPQ) score equal to or above 50.
 This avoids spurious results due to weak or non-unique alignments.
+While a MAPQ threshold of 50 is quite conservative, a stringent threshold is necessary here due to the short length of the reads.
 Reads are also ignored if they map within blacklist regions or if they do not map to the standard set of mouse nuclear chromosomes.

     library(csaw)
-    param <- readParam(minq=50, discard=blacklist,
+    standard.chr <- paste0("chr", c(1:19, "X", "Y"))
-        restrict=paste0("chr", c(1:19, "X", "Y")))
+    param <- readParam(minq=50, discard=blacklist, restrict=standard.chr)

 Computing the average fragment length
 -------------------------------------